JamesNK/BookOfDotNetOSS/nuget-publishing.md

 ## NuGet.org Security

 It is important that bad actors cannot access your NuGet account and upload a malicious version of your library.
-NuGet.org offers two factor authentication and publish notifications, both enabled after logging in on the **Account settings** page.
+NuGet.org offers two factor authentication and publish email notifications.
+Enable these features after logging into NuGet.org on the **Account settings** page.

 ![alt text](./images/nuget-2fa.png "NuGet Account Security")